Ponte Olivo Airfield: History

 The USAAF closed its facilities at the airfield at the end of September 1944, and returned the airport to Italian authorities.

 During the late 1950s and early 1960s it was reused as a private airport by Enrico Mattei and other managers of the Ente Nazionale Idrocarburi (ENI) for inspections on the nearby petrochemical refineries.
-On 27 October 1962 at 07:30, Mattei took off from Ponte Olivo airport for the last time with ENI's private plane, a Morane-Saulnier MS.760 Paris, not knowing he would die a few hours later in the skies of northern Italt when the plane exploded.
+On 27 October 1962 at 07:30, Mattei took off from Ponte Olivo airport for the last time with ENI's private plane, a Morane-Saulnier MS.760 Paris, not knowing he would die a few hours later in the skies of northern Italy when the plane exploded.

 Today there are little or no remains of the airfield, with some faint land disturbances visible on aerial photography of its former runways.
 Some buildings in the area may have been reused and adapted for other purposes.